3 minutes

 In my neighbourhood, we got multiple hits with one drone hitting an apartment building (not that different from mine) and killing 3 people.

 It is yet another grim morning.
 When instead of the smell of coffee from a nearby coffee shop, I can smell thick smoke of the burning city, instead of hearing the usual morning city buzz, I’m hearing sirens of firetrucks and ambulances rushing through the ash-covered streets and helicopters flying to the nearby lake to scoop more water.
-And instead of brightly green hills over Dnipro, I see black smoke all over the horizon.
+And instead of brightly green hills over Dnipro in my window, I see black smoke all over the horizon.

 The fires over the city could be registered from space.

-When the dust settled and the rubbles were cleared, we had 28 people dead and 150+ injured.
+When the dust settled and the rubbles were cleared, 28 people were dead and 150+ more wounded.

 war air raid drones aeroballistic missiles cruise missiles lifestyle